rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 [**Hircine's Quest**](https://www.nexusmods.com/morrowind/mods/47651)\
 Participate in the challenge of Hircine and hunt down his three aspects.

+* On MO2 installation, check the following options in the FOMOD installer:
+  * [x] 00 Core
+  * [x] 01 - Anthology

+* Double click the mod in MO2 and go to the Optional ESPs tab: Under "available ESPs" have only:
+  * [x] `HircineQuest_VSW.ESP`

 [**Join the Royal Guards**](https://www.nexusmods.com/morrowind/mods/50676)\
 Become a Royal Guard and do quests for them.